 Jacksonville U.S. Federal Courthouse

-This new federal courthouse, designed by HLM Design/KBJ Architects is a fourteen-story-high reinforced concrete building of approximately 420,000 gross square feet, including 82 parking spaces in the lower level.
+This new Jacksonville U.S. Federal Courthouse, designed by HLM Design/KBJ Architects, is a fourteen-story reinforced concrete building of approximately 420,000 square feet, including 82 parking spaces in the lower level.
 The new $84 million courthouse facility houses the following agencies: U.S. District Court and Clerk of Court, U.S. Magistrate Court, U.S. Marshals Service, U.S. Attorneys office, U.S. Probation office, and non-court related Federal agencies.

 As part of the review process, we performed non-linear dynamic computations to evaluate the maximum displacement response and reaction loads.

 The tasks we accomplished as part of the design included: